 In accordance with the Law, the Polish government established several institutions to promote NGO-government collaboration.
 The Department of Public Benefit Activity, which is part of the Ministry of Economy, Labor and Social Policy, is responsible for establishing institutional and legal conditions that promote development of the Polish NGO sector.
 The "main task of the Department is to help NGOs and other interested parties understand the spirit and the regulations of the Law.
 For example, we answer questions about legal regulations connected with public benefit activity [...] throughout Poland."
-The Department also provides administrative and office services to the Council for Public Benefit Activities, 11 a separate body intended to be a national forum for social dialogue.
+The Department also provides administrative and office services to the Council for Public Benefit Activities,11 a separate body intended to be a national forum for social dialogue.

 The Law established a Council for Public Benefit Activities, which consists of five representatives of the institutions of government administration, five representatives of local government, and ten representatives of NGOs, their alliances, unions, and certain other specified types of organizations.
 The Council is an advisory body that reports to the Minister responsible for social security.
-Its responsibilities include providing assistance and advice when public benefit organizations (PBOs) run into conflicts with government administration institutions, as well as advising on a range of issues: the application of the Law, other government legal acts affecting public benefit activities a the Law, other government legal acts affecting public benefit activities and volunteerism, public works commissioned to NGOs, and the standards for performance of such work.
+Its responsibilities include providing assistance and advice when public benefit organizations (PBOs) run into conflicts with government administration institutions, as well as advising on a range of issues: the application of The absence of previous experience in the implementation and interpretation of such innovative legal regulations is one of the major obstacles to the effective NGOgovernment cooperation, as described by Malgorzata Mazur of the Department of Public Benefit.

+the Law, other government legal acts affecting public benefit activities and volunteerism, public works commissioned to NGOs, and the standards for performance of such work.